 The climate and temperature in each country significantly affect the flavor of the coffee beans.

-Presently, Brazil produces the most considerable amount of coffee beans worldwide, especially Arabica, for more than 150 years.
+Presently, Brazil produces the most considerable amount of coffee beans worldwide, especially Arabica, for over 150 years.

-Vietnam follows Brazil when it comes to coffee production.
+Vietnam follows Brazil in coffee production.
 This Asian country produces and exports Robusta beans, which are cheaper than Arabica.